 The PSU staff's response must be included in materials forwarded to the case manager at the time of case assignment.
 How the case manager proceeds with the eligibility determination process depends on the PSU's documented response.

 If PSU staff determine the requested service is already being delivered by the MCO, PSU staff inform the member of the MCO's response.
-The member is urged to consult the MCO if he/she disagrees or feels the services are not sufficient to meet his/her needs.
+The member is urged to consult the MCO if he or she disagrees or feels the services are not sufficient to meet her or his needs.

 See Section 3310, Intake and Enrollment, for additional information on intake and referral procedures.